PaulBratslavsky/epic-next-course-blog/004-lesson/README.md

 }
 ```

-Now you should be able to click on the `Sign Up` button and we should see our console log in our terminal since it is being executed on the server.
+Now, you should be able to click the `Sign Up` button, and we should see our console log in our terminal since it is being executed on the server.

 ![005-server-action-demo](./images/005-server-action-demo.gif)

-Nice, not that we no that we are able to trigger our `server action` via our form submission let's take a look how we can access our form data via our **FormData**.
+Nice.
+We don't know if we can trigger our `server action` via our form submission.
+Let's examine how we can access our form data via our **FormData**.

 ## How To Access FormData Inside Next.js Server Action

-For additional reading I recommend checking out [this post](https://developer.mozilla.org/en-US/docs/Web/API/FormData) about **FormData** on MDN but we will be using the `get` method to get our values.
+For additional reading, I recommend checking out [this post](https://developer.mozilla.org/en-US/docs/Web/API/FormData) about **FormData** on MDN, but we will be using the `get` method to get our values.

-To recap, when we submit our form the values will be passed down to our server action via the form data using the inputs `name` attribute as the key for our value.
+When we submit our form, the values will be passed down to our server action via the form data using the input `name` attribute as the key to our value.

-For example for the following input we will be able to retrieve our data using `FormData.get("username")`.
+For example, we can retrieve our data using `FormData.get("username")` for the following input.

 ![006-input-example](./images/006-input-example.png)

-Let's update our `registerUserAction` action in the `auth-actions.ts` file with the following code.
+With the following code, let's update our `registerUserAction` action in the `auth-actions.ts` file.

 ```ts
 "use server";